gofore/aws-emr/presentation/README.md

     - S3 is block-based just like HDFS.
 S3n is file based, which can be accessed with other tools, but filesize is limited to 5GB
 - S3 is not a file system
     - S3 has eventual consistency: files written to S3 might not be immediately available for reading.
+- EMR FS can be configured to encrypt files in S3 and monitor consistancy of files, which can detect event that try to use inconsistant files.

 http://wiki.apache.org/hadoop/AmazonS3